-Common Traits of Diets Linked To Lower Risk Of Death
+Common Traits of Diets – Including Extra Virgin Olive Oil – Linked To Health Benefits & Lower Risk Of Death

 We know what we eat affects our overall health and well-being, but recent research has shown that a Mediterranean-style plant-based diet may be the ticket to a longer life.